35percent/newblog/_posts/2022-01-24-aylesbury-update-cost-of-leaseholder-buy-out-leaps.md

 The same Cabinet meeting also agreed to make changes to the Development Partnership Agreement (DPA), the agreement made by Southwark with Notting Hill Genesis (NHG) for the estate's regeneration.
 This deal was first struck in 2014; [](https://www.35percent.org/aylesbury-estate-fds-variation/) [major changes were approved in 2020](https://www.35percent.org/aylesbury-estate-fds-variation/) for the Aylesbury's First Development Site (FDS).
 The FDS variations saw Southwark pay NHG a gross £210.8m for 581 council homes, while leaving revenue generating free-market housing with NHG.

 No details were given in the public [report to the Cabinet](https://moderngov.southwark.gov.uk/documents/s104415/Report%20Future%20of%20Aylesbury%20Estate.pdf) about any of the proposed changes, or *'variations'*, or whether any money will be paid to NHG.
-A [closed report](https://moderngov.southwark.gov.uk/mgReasonsRestricted.aspx?ID=104420&OID=62848&OT=A&RPID=3453695&BM=AI62848) including financial details is unavailable to the public.
+A [closed report](https://moderngov.southwark.gov.uk/mgReasonsRestricted.aspx?ID=104420&OID=62848&OT=A&RPID=3453695&BM=AI62848) including financial details and the impact on the Housing Investment Programme is unavailable to the public.

 ### The end of the Aylesbury Area Action Plan